2025 Fantasy Football Sleepers (Aug. 30):

 Our sleepers list in 2024 was a tremendous success.
 Our top sleeper was Brian Thomas, whose ADP of 10.09 was ridiculously low.
 Chase Brown, Tank Bigsby, Jordan Mason, and Chuba Hubbard were also on our Fantasy Football Sleepers list.

 I don’t think Dont’e Thornton will be going super late for very long.
 A fourth-round rookie, Thornton is a big and ultra-athletic receiver.
-He’s already practicing with the first-team offense, so there’s a good chance he’ll emerge as a starter across from Jakobi Meyers.
+He practiced with the first-team offense back in June, and now he has emerged as a starter across from Jakobi Meyers.
 Charlie Campbell, the most accurate mock drafter on the planet, spoke to two sources close to the situation who have told him that Thornton is legit.
 They even expect Thornton to be the No. 1 receiver over Meyers.

 This is far too late for Braelon Allen, who is a Breece Hall injury away from posting solid RB2 production.
 Allen is already splitting touches with Hall, so he’ll produce even if there isn’t an injury.
 The Jets even improved their offensive line this offseason by drafting Armand Membou with their first-round pick.
 Also, keep in mind that there’s growing momentum for Hall to be traded by the deadline, which would obviously be a huge boon for Allen’s draft stock.